alterakey/dawne/README.txt

 Copyright (C) 2011 Takahiro Yoshimura <altakey@gmail.com>

-This is a simple text-like file viewer application for the Android platform (2.2 or later.)
+This is a simple text-like file viewer application for the Android platform.
 It is also my learning project.

 0. HOW TO BUILD